dgudim2/obsidian_vault/uni/Presentations/Git presentation.md

 - Many operations are local
 	- Check in/out from *local* repo
 	- Commit changes to *local* repo
-	- Local repo keeps version hostory
+	- Local repo keeps version history

 - When you are ready, you can "*push*" changes back to the server